Evolution of networks with multiple junctions: An isoperimetric estimate

 \begin{rem} Actually, in general, if we are able to show the (strong) multiplicity--one conjecture for a curvature flow $\SS_t$ in a strictly convex open set $\Omega$, then, by construction and Proposition~\ref{omegaok2}, it also holds for all the ``symmetrized'' flows ${\mathbb{H}}^i_t$.
 This remark is in order since in the analysis of the flow $\SS_t$ in the previous sections, we used the ``reflection'' argument at the end--points of the network $\SS_t$, then we argued applying {\bf{M1}} to the resulting networks ${\mathbb{H}}^i_t$ (to be precise, in Section~\ref{novan} and in the proofs of Proposition~\ref{bdcurvcollapse} and of Proposition~\ref{prop999}). \end{rem}

 Another situation that can be analyzed by means of the ideas of this section is the following.

-\begin{prop} If during the curvature flow of a tree $\SS_t$ the triple junctions stay uniformly far from each other and from the end--points, then {\bf{SM1}} is true for the flows $\SS_t$ and all ${\mathbb{H}}^i_t$.
-As a consequence, the evolution of $\SS_t$ does not develop singularities at all. \end{prop} \begin{proof} We divide all the pairs of curves of the evolving tree $\SS_t$ in two families, depending if the curve of a pair have a common 3--point or not.
+\begin{prop} If during the curvature flow of a network $\SS_t$ the triple junctions stay uniformly far from each other and from the end--points, then {\bf{SM1}} is true for the flows $\SS_t$ and all ${\mathbb{H}}^i_t$.
+As a consequence, the evolution of $\SS_t$ does not develop singularities. \end{prop}

+\begin{proof} We divide all the pairs of curves of the evolving network $\SS_t$ in two families, depending on the curve of a pair have a common 3--point or not.
 In the second case, by means of maximum principle and the assumption on the 3--points, there is a uniform constant $C>0$ such that any couple of points, one on each curve of such pair, have distance bounded below by $C$.
-Then, if the pair of points of $\SS_t$ realizing the quantity $E(t)$ stay on such curves it follows $E(t)\geq C'>0$ for some uniform constant $C'$.
-In case $E(t)< C'$, it follows that such pair of points either stay on the same curve or on two curves with a common 3--point.
-Hence, {\em the} ``geodesic'' curve $\Gamma_{p,q}$ contains at most one 3--point, being $\SS_t$ a tree.
-This implies that $\frac{dE(t)}{dt}>0$, by Proposition~\ref{lemet1}.
-Then, the strong multiplicity--one conjecture follows for $\SS_t$ and for all the ``symmetrized'' flows ${\mathbb{H}}^i_t$, by the same argument in the proof of Theorem~\ref{dlteo}, taking into account the hypothesis that the triple junctions stay uniformly far also from the end--points.\\ Then, the only possible singularities of the flow are given by the collapse of a curve of the network, but this is excluded by the hypotheses, hence the flow is smooth for all times. \end{proof}
+Then, if the pair of points of $\SS_t$ realizing the quantity $E(t)$ stay on such curves it follows $E(t)\geqslant C'>0$ for some uniform constant $C'$.
+In case $E(t)< C'$, it follows that such a pair of points either stay on the same curve or on two curves with a common 3--point.
+Hence, {\em the} ``geodesic'' curve $\Gamma_{p,q}$ contains at most one 3--point, since otherwise the distance between $p$ and $q$ would be at least $C$, contradicting the fact that $E(t)< C'$.
+This implies that $\frac{dE(t)}{dt}>0$ by Proposition~\ref{lemet1}.
+Then, the strong multiplicity--one conjecture follows for $\SS_t$ and all the ``symmetrized'' flows ${\mathbb{H}}^i_t$, by the same argument in the proof of Theorem~\ref{dlteo}, taking into account the hypothesis that the triple junctions stay uniformly far also from the end--points.\\ It follows that the only possible singularities of the flow are given by the collapse of a curve of the network, but this is excluded by the assumption. \end{proof}